IBM/maximo-labs/docs/monitor_anomalies.md

 ![Export the summary dashboard configuration json](img/i105.png) &nbsp;
 13. Click `Create summary` to create the dashboard.
 Your dashboard should like something like the one below.
 ![Expoert the summary dashboard configuration json](img/i106.png) &nbsp;
-14. Notice the summary dashboard form automatically added the aggregation functions for min, mas and mean to your `Metrics (calculated)`.
+14. Notice the summary dashboard form automatically added the aggregation functions for min, max and mean to your `Metrics (calculated)`.
 15. Click on `Data` tab and expand the `Metrics (calculated)` section of the `Data Items` to see the daily min, max and mean calculated metrics.
 They should look something like the figure below. ![View the min, max and mean calculated metrics ](img/i131.png) &nbsp;
 16. Optionally repeat the steps above to create summary dashboards to create hourly, weekly and monthly aggregation performance metrics summaries of the all robots.

 # Add Metric Line Card
 You need anomalies to be able to detect anomalies.
 Monitor provides simulated anomalies that you can apply to learn about anomaly detection.
 In this exercise you will:

-*  Add a simulated anomaly metric for `travel_time_anomaly`.
+*  Add a simulated anomaly metric named `travel_time_anomaly`.
 *  Add a line card to display the `travel_time_anomaly` metric an instance dashboard.

  The `travel_time` deviation that was generated earlier for your robot simulated data did not have anamolies in it.
 The `AnomalyGeneratorExtremeValue` function adds anomalies to the metric you choose.
 It abruptly increases or decreases the normal metric values for the metric you choose.
-A SCADA system would likely not be able to detect the abrupt anomaly increase or decrease in metric value if it is within the SCADA system normal operating range max or min business.
-In the steps below you will add a new metric `travel_time_anomaly` and a line chart to display the anomalous data on your instance dashboard.
+In the steps below you will use this function to add a new calculated metric with anomalies named `travel_time_anomaly`  You will add a line chart to display the anomalous data on your instance dashboard.
 Later you will use Maximo Asset Monitor anomaly models to detect these anomalies.
+A SCADA system would likely not be able to detect these type of abrupt anomaly increase or decrease in metric values.
+SCADA systems typically only provide max or min business rule thresholds.

 **Add Simulated Anomaly Data for Travel Time**